PeerPiper/peerpiper/README.md

 ![PeerPiper Architecture](./peerpiper_arch.png)

+# PeerPiper "Nodes"

+The browser needs a node to connect to the network.
+The good news is that you can run your own node [on your own desktop](https://github.com/PeerPiper/peerpiper-desktop), or trustlessly use someone else's.

+This is true even if you use PeerPiper between two browsers, because the server in between connects the browsers together at first.

 # Deployment

 The core library should include wrappers so that it can be deployed to various infrastructure providers: